-This paper develops a hybrid Markov chain approximation-based deep learning algorithm to solve the finite-horizon MFGs.
-The induced measure is adopted to build an iterative mean-field interaction in MCAM, whereas Monte-Carlo algorithm is developed for the approximation of the mean-field interaction.
-Finally, the convergence of the hybrid algorithm is proved and two numerical examples are used to demonstrate the performance of our algorithm.
+This paper developed a hybrid Markov chain approximation-based deep learning algorithm to solve the finite-horizon MFGs.
+The induced measure is adopted to build an iterative mean-field interaction in MCAM, whereas Monte-Carlo algorithm is used for the approximation of the mean-field interaction.
+The convergence of the hybrid algorithm is established and two numerical examples are used to demonstrate the performance of our algorithm.

 On one hand, the approximating piecewise constant controls obtained by MCAM method depend on the density of the control grid, which determines the accuracy of the controls but is limited by the computational capability.
 On the other hand, the optimal control obtained through the neural network may be a solution that is locally optimal.
 To address this, our proposed method combines the advantages of the aforementioned two methods to find more accurate control values.
-In addition, our approach can tackle the curse of dimensionality that existing numerical methods are suffering.
+In addition, our approach can overcome the difficulty of curse of dimensionality that existing numerical methods are suffering.

-In future studies, the problem of MFC can be further addressed by using our proposed algorithm in this paper.
+In the future studies, the problem of MFC can be further addressed by using our proposed algorithm in this paper.
 Moreover, given the fact that the efficiency of Monte-Carlo algorithm remains relatively low, alternative approaches may be further developed.
 Apart from the general recursion that $\theta_{k+1}=\theta_k+\rho \nabla G\left(\theta_k, \epsilon_k\right)$ has been widely used in SA algorithm, we may also propose a modified recursion to adaptively approximate the optimal learning rate in our hybrid algorithm; see \cite{QhYgZq:22} for related work.

-\begin{ack} The research of Jiaqin Wei was supported in part by the National Natural Science Foundation of China (12071146).
-The research of George Yin was supported in part by the National Science Foundation under grant DMS-2204240. \end{ack}
+\begin{ack} The research of Jiaqin Wei was supported in part by the National Natural Science Foundation of China (12071146). \end{ack}